haccht/tlsbin/README.md

 ```

-Execute the binary file.
+To start the TLS server, simply execute the binary:
 ```
 $ tlsbin
 2025/08/11 13:34:00 start listening on https://127.0.0.1:8080
 ```

-Send a http request to the server and you will get the TLS negotiation dump.
+Send an HTTP request to the server to get a detailed dump of the TLS negotiation:
 ```
 $ curl -s -k https://localhost:8080
 {